jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

-## The Superiority of the Metaphysical over the Physical
+## The Superiority of the Metaphysical over the Physical, as Positive over the Negative

 The subtle waves wrap around and penetrate the cruder waves in order to fill the void.
 In other words, metaphysical subtle waves can pass through physical crude waves.